GautamGupta/bb-legacy-plugins/after-the-deadline/trunk/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.5 (xx-0x-10) =
+Upgraded AtD/jQuery, added some more features and fixed bugs.
+Do not upgrade if you are using bbPress 0.9.

 = 1.4 (17-01-10) =
 Upgraded AtD/jQuery, added some more features and fixed bugs.